Best Restaurants in Gjirokaster 2026: Where to Eat in the Stone City

 Book an experience

 Gjirokaster’s best restaurants are family-run tavernas in the Old Bazaar area — no chains, and most have terrace settings with views over the Drino Valley or the castle.
-Qifqi, lakrori, oshaf, and grilled meats are the dishes to focus on.
-A full meal with wine runs €25–40 for two.
+Qifqi (rice-and-herb patties unique to Gjirokaster), lakrori (large meat or vegetable pie), oshaf (dried-fruit pudding), and grilled meats are the dishes to focus on.
+A full meal with wine runs €25–40 for two as of 2026.

 Traditional Albanian tavernas